Port Chalmers: Arrival of the Europeans

+Captain James Herd visited the Otago Harbour in 1826.
+By the 1830s Kōpūtai Bay was a whaling station in use by America, British, and French vessels.

+The first Christian service at Kōpūtai was held by the Reverend James Watkin, the Wesleyan missionary at Waikouaiti, in 1842.

-In 1844 the schooner Deborah under the command of Captain Thomas Wing was chartered by Frederick Tuckett of the New Zealand Company to assist him in choosing a site for the projected New Edinburgh settlement.
-After sailing for the South on 31 March 1844 Tuckett left the ship at Moeraki on 23 April and made his way south by land in order to gaining a better appreciation of the land.
-The Deborah continued south independently and anchored near Koputai in the bay now bearing its name, and where the hulk of the vessel remains.
-It wasn't until 26 April that Tuckett rendezvoused with the ship.
-Tuckett explored the harbour and its environs, which he how considered more suitable for the purposed settlement than any site he had yet seen.
-He departed at the end of April to explore the inland countryside, before returning to Koputai on 11 June.
-By this date there was established at Koputai a makeshift jetty, two whares (Māori-style houses) and some tents.
-Mr. and Mrs. Lethbridge were in residence, David Scott and several others.
-As a result of his investigations Tuckett selected an adjoining block of land (the Otago Block) as the site for the Scottish New Edinburgh settlement and nominated Koputai as its deep-water port.
-The Deborah departed on 23 June leaving behind Tuckett, who was living in a small three-bedroom cottage made of loose bricks that he had built on the beach.
-On 15 July 1844 William Wakefield of the New Zealand Company visited accompanied by John Jermyn Symonds (representing the government) and George Clark.
+In 1844, the schooner Deborah, under the command of Captain Thomas Wing, was chartered by Frederick Tuckett of the New Zealand Company to assist him in choosing a site for the planned New Edinburgh settlement.
+Tuckett explored the harbour and its environs, as well as the inland country.
+The Deborah anchored near Kōpūtai in the bay now called Deborah Bay, where the ship's hull remains.
+By 11 June 1944 Kōpūtai had a makeshift jetty, two whare (Māori-style houses) and some tents.
+Tuckett built a brick home there in 1844, distinctive among the primarily wattle-and-daub buildings that made up the settlement until the Otago gold rush.

-The sale of the Otago Block from Māori to the Otago Association was concluded at Koputai on 31 July 1844.
-In December 1844 Tuckett left and returned to England, with William Davidson taking over his cottage and position as the New Zealand Company's local representative.
-In that same month Alexander and Janet McKay arrived with plans to establish a public house, to service the needs of the proposed settlement.
-It eventually opened as the 'Surveyors' Arms' on what is now Beach Street and was licensed by Akaroa-based magistrate John Watson in 1846.
-On 23 February 1846 the ship Mary Catherine anchored at Koputai.
-On board was Charles Kettle the surveyor to the New Zealand Company together with his wife and a staff of six assistant surveyors and 25 labourers, whose task was to survey the land that had been purchased from the Māori. kettle and his wife took up residence in Tuckett's cottage.
+The sale of the Otago Block from the Māori to the Otago Association was concluded at Kōpūtai on 31 July 1844.
+In December 1844, Tuckett left and returned to England, with William Davidson taking over his cottage and position as the New Zealand Company's local representative.
+In that same month, Janet and Alexander McKay arrived with plans to establish a public house.
+It eventually opened as the 'Surveyors' Arms' on what is now Beach Street and was licensed by the Akaroa-based magistrate John Watson in 1846.
+On 23 February 1846, the ship Mary Catherine anchored at Kōpūtai.
+On board was Charles Kettle, surveyor to the New Zealand Company, with his wife and a staff of six assistant surveyors and 25 labourers, whose task was to survey the land that had been purchased from the Māori.
+Kettle and his wife took up residence in Tuckett's cottage.
 The survey of the town was completed in May 1846.